 Default value: Depending on the selected theme when creating a project.
 It's blue for the modern themes, black for classic theme.
-Change the default transparent border color for all objects of a project in the Project Properties Desagrance of the project properties Desagrance of the project proje
+Change the default transparent border color for all objects of a project in the Project Properties139.

 Transparent (Theme dependent)